 Open Daw relies on books sales, refreshment sales, our Supporters Club, grants and donations.

-We thank all our supporters and especially the following external organisations for their grants to us:
+We thank all our supporters and especially the following external organisations and individuals for their grants or donations to us:

 The Incredible Fund for a grant of up to £500 to support Open DAW and Roots Community Engagement with setting up a bereavement support group in Teignmouth in early 2019.